oobabooga/text-generation-webui/README.md

 │   │   ├── pytorch_model-00006-of-00007.bin
 │   │   ├── pytorch_model-00007-of-00007.bin
 │   │   ├── pytorch_model.bin.index.json
-│   │   ├── README.md
 │   │   ├── special_tokens_map.json
 │   │   ├── tokenizer_config.json
 │   │   └── tokenizer.model
 ```

-In the "Model" tab of the UI, those models can be downloaded from Hugging Face.
+In the "Model" tab of the UI, those models can be directly downloaded from Hugging Face.
 You can also download them from the command-line with `python download-model.py organization/model`.

-* GGML models are a single file and can be placed directly into `models`.
+* GGML models are a single file and should be placed directly into `models`.
 Example:

 ```
 text-generation-webui/